AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

   - [ProCoDa Code](#ProCoDa-Code)

 ## Introduction
-Excess dissolved gas in influent water in AguaClara plants at Tamara, Honduras and EL PODA, Nicaragua has significantly reduced the plants' efficiencies.
+Excess dissolved gas in influent water of AguaClara plants at Tamara, Honduras and EL PODA, Nicaragua has significantly reduced the plants' efficiencies.
 To clarify: “excess dissolved gas” does not entail *bubbles* being present in influent water.
 The influent water is *supersaturated* with gas: gas molecules are dispersed throughout the water, not congregated in bubbles.

 Due to the presence of this excess gas, bubbles form in the plants' sedimentation tanks.
-These bubbles stick to flocs and rise, causing materials that should settle to float and to continue into the remainder of the plant.
+Flocs adhere to these bubbles and rise, causing materials that should settle to float and to continue into the remainder of the plant.
 Bubbles also form in the plants' sand filters between sand particles, effectively clogging the filters [(Scardina, 2004)](https://vtechworks.lib.vt.edu/bitstream/handle/10919/26497/PaoloScardinaDissertation2004.pdf?sequence=1).
 To remedy these issues, the Dissolved Gas subteam intends to design a reactor that removes such dissolved gas from influent water prior to entering the plant.

-For the sake of efficiency, the term “supersaturated water” will be used in this report to denote water containing excess dissolved gas, whether air or otherwise.
+For the sake of efficiency, this report uses the term “supersaturated water” to denote water containing excess dissolved gas, whether air or otherwise.

 The basic concept of the system design is as follows.
 Influent water will flow from its source at a high elevation.
-Once the influent water is near to the AguaClara plant, piping will direct it upwards into a reactor.
+Once the influent water has descended and is near to the AguaClara plant, piping will direct it upwards into a reactor.
 Atmospheric pressure decreases as elevation increases [(Hodanbosi)](https://www.grc.nasa.gov/www/k-12/WindTunnel/Activities/fluid_pressure.html).
 According to Henry’s Law, gas becomes less soluble at lower pressures, making bubble formation more likely [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
-Aspects of the reactor will further encourage bubble formation (i.e. nucleation) in the reactor.
+Additional aspects of the reactor will further encourage bubble formation (i.e. nucleation) in the reactor.
 The water, then containing gas bubbles, will flow upward and out of the reactor.
-Piping will direct the water downward into a basin containing a vent through which gas may exit the water.
+Piping will direct this effluent downward into a basin containing a vent through which gas may exit the water.
 The water, no longer supersaturated, will then flow into the treatment plant.
 Figure 1 illustrates this general design.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Figure%201_%20GeneralUpdated.png?raw=true" height=450>
 </p>

 **Figure 1**: The above diagram depicts (not to scale) the general design of the system to remove excess dissolved gas from influent water, as the above paragraph describes.

 At the start of the semester, the subteam considered two options for the design of the reactor: a fluidized bed reactor, and a vertical plate reactor.
 So far, the subteam has focused its research on the fluidized bed reactor.
 While technical details are more thoroughly discussed in the Literature Review section, the main attributes of the two options are as follows.

-A fluidized bed reactor consists of an enclosed reactor containing a suspension of particles, such as sand grains, in a fluid; they are kept in suspension by a particular flow rate directed upwards [(Department of Chemical Engineering, 2017)](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
+A fluidized bed reactor consists of an enclosed reactor containing a suspension of particles, such as sand grains, in a fluid; they are kept in suspension by a particular flow rate directed upwards (i.e. the "fluidization flow" of the sand bed) [(Department of Chemical Engineering, 2017)](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
 This flow is that of the influent water, entering the reactor from the bottom and flowing upwards toward an exit pipe.
 The suspended particles provide surfaces on which bubbles can form.
 The bubbles then rise from the reactor, leaving the sand particles behind.
 Figure 2 illustrates this design.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Fluidized_Bed_Reactor.jpg?raw=true" height=450>